 - Login: allow you to enter and exit your account of FTH.

-- Personalization: help us remember what people or websites you have interacted with, so we can show you related content.
+- Personalisation: help us remember what people or websites you have interacted with, so we can show you related content.

 - Preferences: allow us to remember your settings and preferences, such as the preferred language and your privacy settings.